bakame-php/aide/src/Enum/README.md

 - the possible values for the Enum with the `values` method;
 - the `associative` method which returns an associative array contains the string name and their respective values;
 - the `nameOf` which returns the name associated with a specific `value`
-- the `toJavascript` which returns a Javascript structure equivalent to the current Enum.(see `JavascriptConverter` for more details)
+- the `toJavaScript` which returns a Javascript structure equivalent to the current Enum.(see `JavascriptConverter` for more details)

 ```php
 <?php